MSU Billings Basketball Camps

 Head Men's Basketball Coach

-In just his first season at the helm of the program, the Yellowjackets went 18-12 and claimed the program's first GNAC tournament title which earned the Yellowjackets a berth into the NCAA tournament.
+In just his first season at the helm of the program, the Yellowjackets went 18-12 and claimed the program's first GNAC Championships title which earned the Yellowjackets a berth into the NCAA tournament.
 The team set the ground work for a program that will continue to rise.

 Stevens returned to MSUB after four years at Central Wyoming College where he was brought in to resurrect a program that had been out of existence for nearly two decades.
 In the three competition years under his guidance, CWC compiled a 53-39 record with three consecutive winning seasons.

 In his first season the team finished 19-11 and tied for first in sub-region play, earning Stevens the Wyoming Community College Athletic Conference Coach of the Year.
 In 2010-11 the Rustlers finished 17-15 overall and advanced to the second round of the Region IX Tournament in Norfolk, Neb.

 Under Stevens, players earned numerous postseason recognitions as six players earned all-conference honors and two earned all-region honors.
 His inaugural team (2008-09) also carried a 3.17 team GPA that earned them a National Academic Team of the Year distinction by the NNJCAA.

 Prior to CWC, Stevens spent six years as the assistant men’s basketball coach at the Colorado School of Mines.
 During his tenure at Mines, Stevens’ off-the-court duties included coordinating recruiting, scheduling, and film exchange.
 On the court, Stevens worked with guards and was instrumental in helping Mines produce three recipients of the RMAC Freshman of the Year award.